siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 In both circumstances, you are able to use whatever language you desire.

-However, if you are writing smart contracts or making adjustements to your daemon, we currently recommend that you have a considerable amount of programming experience, and that you work primarily in C/C++.
+However, if you are writing smart contracts or making adjustments to your daemon, we currently recommend that you have a considerable amount of programming experience, and that you work primarily in C/C++.
 These are the native languages of the Komodo daemon.
 When making adjustments to your coin's daemon, other languages can be supported, depending on the circumstances.
 It may incur an additional cost.
 Please reach out to our team with your questions.

 For anything that occurs outside of the daemon, naturally you may use any language that can throw an rpc call to your coin's daemon.
 Most common languages support this functionality.
 We are working to create wrappers for importing Komodo functionality into your workflow.
 If you have a language that is not yet available, we welcome you to create a wrapper and contribute it to [our Github repository](https://www.github.com/komodoplatform).
 Please reach out to us with your language-wrapper requests.